hugocotoflorez/termstuff/README.md

 ### About

-Just to make easy doing things for the terminal
+Just to make doing things for the terminal easy!

 ### Documentation